NeotropicSAS/kuwaiba-docs/user/en/src/navman/README.md

 | :--: |
 | ***Figure 51**.
 Explorers.*|

 * **Special Children.** Special children are elements that, while following the concept of containment hierarchy, are used in domain-specific models.
 This gives them a particular behavior depending on the situation.
 They cannot be treated as simple objects in the navigation tree since, for example, their removal may require additional tasks beyond simply deleting them from the database, because they are part of a complex workflow.
-These children respect the special containment hierarchy detailed in the **Special Containment Hierarchy** chapter.
+These children respect the special containment hierarchy detailed in the [Special Containment Hierarchy][special-containment-hierarchy] chapter.
 As shown in Figure 52, selecting an object displays a pop-up window with its special children.
 If any of these special children are selected, its own special children, if any, will be displayed.
 When selecting any special child, the corresponding object information appears in the Object Options Panel on the right side of the screen.

+[special-containment-hierarchy]: ../administration/containment/index.html#special-containment-hierarchy

   | ![Explorer Special Children](images/explorer_special_children.png) |
   | :--: |